Instant Pot Lamb Stew

 What Readers Are Saying

 Pressure cookers make the ultimate one-pot meal.
-Using an Instant Pot allows you to both sear or brown and then cook the meat, making it so unbelievably tender that you can shred it into the pieces with a spoon.
+Using an Instant Pot allows you to both sear or brown and then cook the meat, making it so unbelievably tender that you can practically cut it into pieces with a spoon.

 Let’s not forget about perfectly cooked veggies.
-The vegetables are soft and tender, but not mush.
+The potatoes, carrots, and peas are soft and tender, but not mush.
 I like my vegetables with some life in them!
 Honestly, nobody like mushy veggies.

 Ingredient Notes and Substitutions

-*If you don’t like lamb, you can make this stew recipe using beef chuck roast.
+*If you don’t like lamb, you can make our Dutch oven beef stew recipe, or consider making a Guinness beef stew!

-Guinness.
-Stout beer is unmistakably Irish, rich and deep in flavor.
-This ingredient is optional, but it takes the Irish stew recipe to another level!
+• Guinness is a stout beer, unmistakably Irish, with a rich and deep flavor.
+The ale is optional, but the Irish stew tastes much better with it!
 Don’t worry, it’s safe to cook with beer in your Instant Pot!
-And if you have any leftover, try this Guinness beef stew!

-*To avoid using alcohol, you can simply skip the ale and substitute with more broth.
+You can substitute stout with another dark beer, use or red wine.
+To avoid using alcohol, skip the ale and substitute with additional beef broth.

-Arrowroot powder is what I use to thicken the stew.
-If you want, you can substitute arrowroot with an equal amount of cornstarch.
+• Arrowroot powder is my thickener of choice.
+If you want, you can substitute with an equal amount of cornstarch.

 How to Make Instant Pot Lamb Stew

-Collage of two images: Bite sized pieces of raw meat in a large bowl being tossed with arrowroot, then browning lamb in instant pot.
+Collage of two photos, side by side: Bite sized pieces of raw meat in a large bowl being tossed with arrowroot, then browning pieces of lamb shoulder in instant pot.

 1. Prepare the lamb.
 Use a few paper towels to pat the pieces of lamb dry.
-Then, toss them with arrowroot powder and a bit of salt and pepper.
+Then, toss them with arrowroot powder seasoned with salt and pepper.

 2. Sear the meat.
 Set your Instant Pot to sauté mode and let it heat up, then add the oil.
-In batches, add the meat to the Instant Pot, and allow it to cook for about 2 minutes per side.
-When the pieces are brown and have a nice crust, set them aside on a plate.
+In batches, add the meat to the Instant Pot, and allow it to sear for about 2 minutes per side.
+As you finish searing the lamb with a nice crust, set the pieces aside on a plate.

-Collage of three images: Sauteing onions in oil, using Guinness to deglaze the pan, and stew ingredients in an Instant Pot.
+Collage of three images: Sauteing onions in oil in an Instant Pot, using Guinness to deglaze the inner pot, and lamb stew in Instant Pot.

 1. Sauté the onions.
 Add the onions to the hot oil, and sauté them for a few minutes.

-2. Deglaze the pot.
-Add the Guinness (if using).
-Use a wooden spoon to scrape up any browned bits from the bottom of the inner pot.
+2. Deglaze the pot with the Guinness (or beef broth).
+Use a wooden spoon to scrape up any brown bits from the bottom of the inner pot.

-3. Add remaining ingredients, then pressure cook.
+3. Add and pressure cook remaining ingredients.
 Pour in the broth and add the carrots, potatoes, and seasonings.
 Place the lid on your Instant Pot and cook on high pressure for 35 minutes.
 Allow for a natural pressure release.

-Collage of two images: adding frozen peas to Instant Pot lamb stew, and whisking a cornstarch slurry.
+Collage of two images: adding frozen peas to Instant Pot lamb stew, and whisking an arrowroot slurry.

 1. Finish and Serve.
 When the pressure is released, the lid on your Instant Pot will unlock.
 Remove the lid and stir in the frozen peas.
 Allow them to warm up with the hot stew for a few minutes.